equalitie/ouinet/README.md

 ### Injector container

-To create an injector container, run the following command which creates the `ouinet-injector` container (using the host's network) and mounts the `ouinet-repos` volume (created above) under `/var/opt/ouinet`:
+To create an injector container, run the following command which creates the `ouinet-injector` container (using the host's network), mounts the `ouinet-repos` volume (created above) under `/var/opt/ouinet` and starts the injector node:

 ```
 $ sudo docker create --name ouinet-injector -it --network host \
               --mount src=ouinet-repos,dst=/var/opt/ouinet \
-              ouinet:latest
+              ouinet:latest injector
 ```

-The default command run by the `ouinet:latest` image starts an injector node.
 The `-it` options allow you to attach the program to a terminal so that you can see its logging messages and send Ctrl+C to terminate it.

-If you want to pass additional options to the injector, just edit its configuration at `/var/opt/ouinet/injector/ouinet-injector.conf` using the the `ouinet-repos`  container.
-You can also add a command like the following at the end of the `docker create` command, though this is not recommended:
+If you want to pass additional options to the injector, just edit its configuration at `/var/opt/ouinet/injector/ouinet-injector.conf` using the `ouinet-repos` container.
+You can also include additional arguments at the end of the `docker create` command, though this is not recommended:

-    ./ouinet-docker.sh injector --<OPTION>=<VALUE>...
+    ... ouinet:latest injector --<OPTION>=<VALUE>...

 To start the container, run: